Internships & Co-ops

 Of those students completing internships, the percentage that are PAID.

-Average starting salary of our Business students (higher than the National average).
-Some start at $100,000+
+Median starting salary of our Business students (higher than the national average).
+Some start as high as $100,000+

 - Business students are highly recruited by companies from every state and many different countries.